harris-ahmad/harris-ahmad.github.io/index.md

 layout: default
 ---

-> You don’t become confident by shouting affirmations in the mirror, but by having a stack of undeniable proof that you are who you say you are.
-Outwork your self doubt. - Alex Hormozi
+> In the tapestry of life, love weaves the brightest thread, success adds strength, and revenge frays the edges.
+Choose wisely, for the pattern you create is your legacy.

 <!-- ### Navigate to -->